marijnh/Eloquent-JavaScript/11_async.md

 Given an array of ((promise))s, `Promise.all` returns a promise that waits for all of the promises in the array to finish.
 It then succeeds, yielding an array of result values.
-If any of the promises in the array fail, the promise returned by `all` fails too, with the failure value from the failing promise.
+If a promise in the array fails, the promise returned by `all` fails too, with the failure reason from the failing promise.

 Implement something like this yourself as a regular function called `Promise_all`.